oldham123/cfa_level_iii/_readings/Reading 35 Execution of Portfolio Decisions.md

 - Costs of trade execution can be both *implicit* and *explicit*
   - Explicit costs include commissions, taxes, and fees
   - Implicit costs include losses due to spreads, marke impact costs, opportunity costs, and slippage
-  - **Volume weighted average price** is the executed trade price of a security compared to the weighted average of trade prices for a security during a day of trading
+  - **Volume weighted average price** is the weighted average of security prices during a day
     - VWAP is easy to understand and compute
     - However, it fails to account for delayed, or unfilled orders, or market movements or trade volume
+    - By comparing the VWAP against an actual execution price, the implicit costs of that trade can be estimated
   - **Implementation shortfall (IS)** measures transaction costs by comparing actual performance to that of a hypothetical portfolio that executes all trades costlessly
     - IS as a measure of trading costs is preferable both to VWAP and effective spread, which can both be gamed by traders
     - It can be expressed as a total dollar amount, an amount per share, or a basis point amount by dividing by the value of the order